m3dwards/longmynd.org/content/weather/weather-from-3rd-march.md

 title: Weather from 3rd March
 date: 2026-03-02T07:54:26.641Z
 ---
+Saturday has SE to S winds, fairly light with base over 2000ft, so might be ok on the Wrekin in the early afternoon at least for a TTB.
+Next week looks rainy again so worth a look maybe.

+\----------------------------------------------

 Huge amount of variations in forecasts for the rest of the week, probably completely naff, but maybe a chance on Friday afternoon though cloudbase is due to be very low, maybe on the hills,anywhere between NW and NE direction so can't say any suitable sites.

 \---------------------